ikko/sym/docs/cookbook/1_mixin_recipe/6_publishing_your_mixin.md

     twine upload dist/*
     ```

-    Your mixin will then be installable via `pip install my-symbol-mixins`.
+    Your mixin will then be installable via `pip install my-sym-mixins`.

-## 2. Contributing to the `symbol` Standard Library
+## 2. Contributing to the `sym` Standard Library

-If your mixin provides fundamental functionality, is widely applicable, and meets the high quality standards of the `symbol` project, you might consider contributing it to the `symbol` standard library (e.g., `symbol.builtins`).
+If your mixin provides fundamental functionality, is widely applicable, and meets the high quality standards of the `sym` project, you might consider contributing it to the `sym` standard library (e.g., `sym.builtins`).

 ### Criteria for Standard Library Inclusion:

-*   **Broad Utility:** The mixin addresses a common need and is useful across a wide range of `symbol` applications.
+*   **Broad Utility:** The mixin addresses a common need and is useful across a wide range of `sym` applications.
-*   **High Quality:** Adheres to `symbol`'s coding standards, includes comprehensive tests, and is well-documented.
+*   **High Quality:** Adheres to `sym`'s coding standards, includes comprehensive tests, and is well-documented.
 *   **Performance:** Is optimized for performance and does not introduce significant overhead.
-*   **Maintainability:** Is easy to understand, extend, and maintain by the core `symbol` development team.
+*   **Maintainability:** Is easy to understand, extend, and maintain by the core `sym` development team.
-*   **No External Dependencies:** Ideally, standard library mixins should have minimal or no external dependencies beyond those already used by `symbol` itself.
+*   **No External Dependencies:** Ideally, standard library mixins should have minimal or no external dependencies beyond those already used by `sym` itself.

 ### Process for Contribution:

-1.  **Open an Issue:** Start by opening an issue on the `symbol` project's GitHub repository to discuss your proposed mixin and its potential inclusion.
+1.  **Open an Issue:** Start by opening an issue on the `sym` project's GitHub repository to discuss your proposed mixin and its potential inclusion.
 This allows for early feedback and alignment with the project's roadmap.
-2.  **Develop and Test:** Ensure your mixin is fully developed, thoroughly tested, and well-documented, following all `symbol` project guidelines.
+2.  **Develop and Test:** Ensure your mixin is fully developed, thoroughly tested, and well-documented, following all `sym` project guidelines.
 3.  **Submit a Pull Request:** Create a pull request (PR) with your changes.
-The PR will undergo code review by the `symbol` maintainers.
+The PR will undergo code review by the `sym` maintainers.
 4.  **Address Feedback:** Be prepared to address feedback and make revisions based on the review process.

-Contributing to the standard library is a significant way to impact the `symbol` ecosystem and provide direct value to its users.
-Whether you publish as a third-party package or contribute to the core, sharing your mixins fosters a vibrant and collaborative community around the `symbol` framework.
+Contributing to the standard library is a significant way to impact the `sym` ecosystem and provide direct value to its users.
+Whether you publish as a third-party package or contribute to the core, sharing your mixins fosters a vibrant and collaborative community around the `sym` framework.